Summary

 Speaking of which, recent phase 3 results for seborrheic dermatitis were quite positive and presented at the European Academy of Dermatology and Venereology (EADV) Congress.
 From there, phase 3 data for scalp and body psoriasis is expected later this quarter or early Q4 followed by two large phase 3 readouts in atopic dermatitis by year end.

 Other pipeline programs continue to advance, with ARQ-255 (novel JAK1 inhibitor cream) to enter the clinic later this year.
-Arcutis also acquired Ducentis Biotherapeutics recently (has exciting early-stage asset).
+Arcutis also acquired Ducentis BioTherapeutics recently (has exciting early-stage asset).
 In sum, we can see that both clinical and commercial momentum appear to be accelerating.

 As for launch trends in lead indication of plaque psoriasis, the CEO cautions into overinterpreting scripts and other data as the launch is in very early days.
-Arcutis is taking a different approach versus peers, as other companies often start out with aggressive offers that generate synthetic demand (giving away drug for free, vouchers, buying co-pays down to zero, etc).
+Arcutis is taking a different approach versus peers, as other companies often start out with aggressive offers that generate synthetic demand (giving away drug for free, vouchers, buying co-pays down to zero, etc.).
 The latter method generates many scripts but less dollars and impairs gross-to-net, not to mention what happens when companies have to pull back from such offers over time.

 Instead, Arcutis has decided on a co-pay option that is sustainable for the long term and is focused on generating true demand.
 More formulary decisions should be coming through in the near term and being in a better position with payers could translate to growing demand (and thus rapid improvement in gross to net and profits for shareholders).
 There are 3 big pharmacy benefits managers (PBMs) in the US- Express Scripts takes on average 4 months to review a new product, while for CVS that's typically around 9 months and Anthem reviews more frequently but has more unpredictable timelines.